The ultimate guide to preparing for life as self-employed in 20197 Jan 2019

-It’s that time of year when lots of people talk about personal New Year’s resolutions, but it’s also a great opportunity for you to reassess your business aims and objectives if you’re self-employed.
+It’s that time of year when lots of people talk about personal New Year’s resolutions, but it’s also a great opportunity for you to reassess your business aims and objectives if you’re self-employed in 2019.

 As a small business accountant that has worked with over 10,000 SMEs throughout the last five years, the team at Accounts and Legal have a knowledge of succeeding, and we are ready to share that with you.

-Based on that, we’ve put together a list of seven New Year’s resolutions for the self-employed – read on for what you should consider as you head into 2019.
+Based on that, we’ve put together a list of seven New Year’s resolutions for the self-employed in 2019.

 First thing’s first, meeting the Self Assessment deadline should be a key priority this January.